hughbrien/HelloWorldMaven/README.md

 - Fixed  pom.xml file so code would compile locally.
 - Updated Artifact Repository path
 - The demo software project will now build
+- mvn clean compile test deploy all work correctly.
-- Installed the "jq" commmand the server : brew install jq
+- Installed the "jq" command the server : brew install jq
-- Intalled Sonar Scanner : brew install sonar-scanner
+- Installed Sonar Scanner : brew install sonar-scanner
 - All the sh commands work.
 - Fixed Typo jq command "failsafeArgLine":"deploy",
 - Updated the last two Stages step so they would run correctly.